Codigos-de-Guerra/HuffmanCodif/README.md

 ## Introduction

-Programming project implementing a form of file compressing called *Huffman Compress*.
+Programming project implementing a form of file compressing called [*Huffman Coding*](https://en.wikipedia.org/wiki/Huffman_coding).
+Largely used for [lossless data compression](https://en.wikipedia.org/wiki/Lossless_compression).
+This code works by shrinking the most used data on certain file, so that these with more occurency, can have the lowest value, generating a well structured compression.

 ## TODO